http://invisible-island.net/

 In the list below, “release” refers to the latest stable release, while “current patch” is the more recent development version.

-I built all of these using Visual Studio on a Windows 8 machine:
+I built all of these using Visual Studio on Windows 10 and 11 machines:

 They are 32-bit executables (though it is possible to build Lynx as 64-bit executables, I have installed the 32-bit executables on 64-bit operating systems without problems.